 Income-Based Loan Support is an innovative feature of the Massachusetts Solar Loan program and may be the most significant as it relates to return on investment of a solar project.
-A system owner may qualify for 20% or 30% loan support based on their household’s Adjusted Gross Income (AGI) as documented by their tax return and household size.
+A system owner may qualify for 20% or 30% loan support based on their household’s income as documented by their tax return and household size.
 For example, if person’s household AGI was $75,000 for a family of four, he would be eligible for 30% loan support, or 30% of the cost would be paid.

 |Household Size||Category 1